rkansal47/website/content/home/talks.md

 # Order that this section appears on the page.
 weight: 30

-active: false
+active: true

-title: 'Invited Posters and Talks'
+title: 'Talks + Posters'
 subtitle:

 content: